skaupper/VirtualJukebox/README.md

 - libhttpserver-dev
 - librestclient-cpp-dev

 Check your distros package manager if there are proper packages available.
+For some of the dependencies there are usually no packages available, so they got bundled in this repository including proper install scripts.

 ### Bundled dependencies